Tuesday, January 29 – Saturday, February 2, 2019

 Presenters: Jose Blackorby & Boris Goldowsky

-Whether state specific, the NGSS or CCSS, current standards increase the demands on all students to develop higher-order reasoning skills.
-This session will shows research and development integrating the Strategic Instruction Model (SIM) with a Google application called CORGI designed to support higher order reasoning for students with disabilities.
+Whether state-specific, the NGSS or CCSS, current standards increase the demands on all students to develop higher-order reasoning skills.
+This session will show research and development integrating the Strategic Instruction Model (SIM) with a Google application called CORGI designed to support higher order reasoning for students with disabilities.

 - Ensuring Access to New Technologies and Resources

 Do Open Educational Resources Meet Their Potential for Students With Disabilities?